ASF

 the system is locally (weakly) observable at .
 When , , identically, so for every , and the differentials in [eq:nonlinear-obs-rank] stack into exactly [eq:kalman-o-matrix]'s : [kalman-rank-o] is this theorem's case.

-Section 15's stoichiometric matrix constrains in a way that has nothing to do with the nonlinearity of ; this constraint has a name in reaction network theory, and stating it once, clearly bounded, is worth doing before returning to ordinary vector-space language for the rest of the article.
+Section III.1's stoichiometric matrix constrains in a way that has nothing to do with the nonlinearity of ; this constraint has a name in reaction network theory, and it is stated once, clearly bounded, before returning to ordinary vector-space language for the rest of the article.

 Remark (The one place geometry enters).